W-Net-AI/LISP-CV/Readme.md

 oject you might want to make a script to speed up some of the processes defined below.

-Note #2: "Lisp-Cv" is a decorative name made to signify that is a Common Lisp wr- apper for OpenCV and to pay hommage to the fact the name Lisp was derived from i- ts method of operation, "List Processing".
-The name with the capitalized 'L', 'P', 'C' and 'V' appears nowhere in the uncommented source code.

 Let's get started.